unrealwork/atsd-use-cases/research/uk-aviation/README.md

 Custom data visualizations mean that you can filter out unnecessary information without discarding relevant information.
 If, for example, you are interested in comparing UK Domestic terminal traffic for scheduled flights for different years, you can customize your portal from the default portal to only show that information.

-We will walk through a brief example on how to customize the default portal to compare UK Domestic terminal traffic for scheduled flights between 2015 and 2016.
+The process below customizes the default portal to compare UK Domestic terminal traffic for scheduled flights between 2015 and 2016.

 ### Example 1

 1. Open the default portal and delete the configuration sections as shown in the image below.
-We only want to show one series, so there is no need for `multiple-series`, `series-limit`, `tags-dropdown`, `label-format`, `tags-dropdown-style`, or `dropdown` controls / settings.
+The goal is to show one series, there is no need for `multiple-series`, `series-limit`, `tags-dropdown`, `label-format`, `tags-dropdown-style`, or `dropdown` controls / settings.

     ![Figure 5](./images/Figure5.png)

-2. Next, we want to select the one `metric` which we would like to filter.
-The first dropdown in **ChartLab** only contains the shortened version of the metric names.
+2. Next, select the one `metric` which to filter.
+The first drop-down list in **ChartLab** only contains the shortened version of the metric names.
 This text file which contains the full raw metric names: [uk-caa-metrics.txt](uk-caa-metrics.txt).
 A complete list of metrics is also available in the [Appendix](#appendix-caa-metric-list).

     ![Figure 21](./images/Figure21.png)

-    Once you've installed ATSD, navigate to the metric list to see the corresponding names.
-You will need to log in to your ATSD account to view the full raw metric names, which must be used in the configuration.
+    Once you have installed ATSD, navigate to the metric list to see the corresponding names.
+You need to log in to your ATSD account to view the full raw metric names, which must be used in the configuration.
 The image below contains the standard view after you have logged in.
 Press **Entities**.

     ![Figure 6](./images/Figure6.png)